muj-i/flutter_news_reader/README.md

 ```
 ## Used Packages

-News Read integrates the following packages to enhance functionality:
+News Reader integrates the following packages to enhance functionality:
 - `http: ^1.1.0:` Allows you to perform HTTP requests and interact with APIs.
 - `shimmer: ^3.0.0:` Provides a shimmer effect for your UI to indicate loading or progress.
 - `flutter_iconly: ^1.0.2:` Gives you access to a wide range of Font Awesome icons for stylish visuals in your app.